duneroadrunner/SaferCPlusPlus/README.md

 This library is appropriate for use by two groups of C++ developers - those for whom safety and security are critical, and also everybody else.
 This library can help eliminate a lot of the opportunities for inadvertently accessing invalid memory or using uninitialized values.
 It essentially gets you a lot of the safety that you might get from, say Java, while retaining all of the power and most of the performance of C++.
-While using the library may sometimes cost a modest performance penalty, because the library elements are [largely compatible](#compatibility-considerations) with their native counterparts they can be easily "disabled" (automatically replaced with their raw pointer counterpart) with a compile-time directive, allowing them to be used (and incur overhead) in debug/test/beta modes only.
+While using the library may sometimes cost a modest performance penalty, because the library elements are [largely compatible](#compatibility-considerations) with their native counterparts they can be easily "disabled" (automatically replaced with their native counterparts) with a compile-time directive, allowing them to be used to help catch bugs in debug/test/beta modes while incurring no overhead in release mode.
 So there is really no excuse for not using the library in pretty much any situation.